On a rainy evening in New Zealand, Richard and Donna Hatch reminisced about their teenage years when they attended a Billy Graham Crusade in 1969.

 “I’ll never forget the impact of the simple Gospel message,” Donna said about that night in 1969.
 “I had gone to Sunday school all my life, but that was the first time I fully understood what it all meant.”

 The Crusade marked a new beginning for Donna: “That was the night it happened.
 I made the decision in my heart to accept Jesus Christ as Lord and Savior.”

-Now—53 years later—she and Richard are gearing up for another evangelistic event led by Franklin Graham—the God Loves You Tour across New Zealand in November, with stops in Christchurch, Wellington, and Auckland.
+Now—53 years later—she and Richard are gearing up for another evangelistic event led by Franklin Graham—the God Loves You Tour across New Zealand, with stops in Christchurch, Wellington, and Auckland.

 They recently gathered with other believers in West Auckland for the Billy Graham Evangelistic Association’s Christian Life and Witness Course (CLWC).